jmattheis/goverter/docs/conversion/mapping.md

 ### Ignore All Missing

-If a struct has multiple **exported** fields that should be ignored, then you can use `goverter:ignoreMissing`, to ignore these.
+If the source struct has multiple missing **exported** fields that should be ignored, then you can use `goverter:ignoreMissing`, to ignore these.
 The comment can be added to both the converter interface or to a specific conversion method.

 !> Using this setting is not recommended, because this can easily lead to unwanted behavior when e.g. renaming fields on a struct and forgetting to